majorsopa/lye/README.md

 # ballslang
+the name was a joke but now i am taking it seriously.

 a simple compiled language i made in rust. it uses intermediate representation (IR) instead of an abstract syntax tree (AST).

 documentation will come once the language comes along more and things get to a solider point.